AI vs Manual Rock Identification: Pros and Cons

 AI Rock Identification Limitations

-• A camera cannot measure hardness, streak, density, acid reaction, magnetism, or cleavage directly.
+• A camera cannot measure hardness, streak, density, acid reaction, magnetism, or cleavage directly; confirm important identifications with manual tests or an expert.

 • Hazardous samples near mines, old insulation, industrial sites, or suspected asbestos material should not be scratched, ground, or broken for testing.